juniorcl/juniorcl/README.md

 # 👋 Hi, I'm Clébio Júnior

-Data Scientist with over 4 years of experience applying machine learning techniques and data analysis to solve real-world business problems with measurable impact.
+Data Scientist with 4+ years of experience building **machine learning and NLP solutions in production**, focused on solving real-world business problems in **risk, credit, legal, and customer analytics**.

-Throughout my career, I worked on projects involving the extraction and processing of structured and unstructured data, predictive modeling for credit scoring and sales forecasting, anomaly detection, and customer behavior analysis — always with a focus on turning data into actionable insights.
+I specialize in working with **structured and unstructured data**, developing predictive models, extracting insights from text and documents, and translating data into **actionable decisions with measurable business impact**.

 I have hands-on experience with libraries such as scikit-learn, spaCy, pdfplumber, pytesseract, and pandas, as well as techniques like NLP, clustering, and supervised learning.